skupperproject/refdog/terminology.md

 ~~~

 **Listeners** and **connectors** work together to route service
 connections across the network.

-Listeners provide a local connection
-endpoint for remote services.
-Connectors specify the local processes
+* Listeners provide a local connection endpoint for remote services.
-that handle remote service connections.
+* Connectors specify the local processes that handle remote service connections.

-Listeners and connectors are linked by matching **routing keys**.
+Listeners and connectors are coupled by matching **routing keys**.
 Connections to a listener with a given routing key are forwarded to
 remote connectors with the same routing key.